Alfa Romeo 8C Competizione: Zagato TZ3 Corsa

 The Alfa Romeo TZ3 Corsa is the track version of the TZ3 (hence the name TZ3 Corsa, Corsa meaning race in Italian) built to celebrate 100 years (a century) of Alfa Romeo in racing.
 The Corsa is a one-off car that was first presented at, and won, the 2010 Concorso d'Eleganza Villa d'Este in Italy.
-This unique car, based on the Alfa Romeo 8C Competizione, was made for German collector Martin Kapp and is not intended for sale or for competitions.
+The car is based on the 8C Competizione, was made for German collector Martin Kapp, and is not intended for sale or for competitions.

 The car weighs 850 kg due to its carbon fibre chassis and hand beaten aluminium body.
-A 4.2 litre dry sump V8 engine is fitted to the TZ3 which is rated at 420 hp.
+A 4.2 litre dry sump V8 engine is fitted to the TZ3, which is rated at 420 hp.
 The car has a 6-speed automated manual gearbox and is able to attain a top speed of over 300 km/h.
 It can accelerate from 0 to 100 km/h in 3.5 seconds.

 The chassis is a carbon-fibre monocoque with some tubular elements.
 The suspension setup, front, and rear, are double wishbones, with pushrod actuated coil springs.
 The dampers installed are provided by Öhlins.

 The similarly-named Alfa Romeo TZ3 Stradale is not based on the 8C.
 The TZ3 Stradale was made after production of the 8C had ended, and is based on the Dodge Viper ACR.